tholden/dynareOBC/README.md

          If this is non-zero, then Gaussian cubature is not used (so the MaxCubatureDegree option is ignored).
 Instead, quasi-
          Monte Carlo integration with at most `2^(1+INTEGER) - 1` samples is used.
     * `MaxCubatureDegree=INTEGER` (default: `7`)
          Specifies the degree of polynomial which will be integrated exactly in the highest degree, cubature performed.
 Values above `51` are treated as equal to `51`.
-          * `KappaPriorParameterA=FLOAT` (default: `1`)
-               With statistical cubature, the rate of decay of the standard deviation of the error is given a prior proportional to `1 - ( 1 - kappa^(a*T) ) ^ b`.
-This setting gives the `a` parameter of this density.
-With high values of this parameter, convergence will be slower when integrating polynomials, but accuracy ought to be increased for non-differentiable functions.
-Setting this to `0` disables the prior on kappa.
+Note that setting `CubatureSmoothing>0` will reduce the effective maximum accuracy by 2 degrees.
+Setting `CubatureTolerance>0` may also mean that the result does not integrate the stated degree polynomials exactly as well.
-          * `KappaPriorParameterB=FLOAT` (default: `1`)
+          * `CubatureSmoothing=FLOAT_IN_UNIT_INTERVAL` (default: `0`)
-               With statistical cubature, the rate of decay of the standard deviation of the error is given a prior proportional to `1 - ( 1 - kappa^(a*T) ) ^ b`.
-This setting gives the `b` parameter of this density.
-With high values of this parameter, the prior is flatter for large kappa, reducing the bias in these cases.
-Setting this to `0` disables the prior on kappa.
-          * `NoStatisticalCubature`
-               Disables the statistical improvement to the cubature algorithm, which aggregates results of cubature at different degrees.
-Will generally reduce accuracy, but increase speed.
+               When this is larger than 0, and less than 1, DynareOBC takes a weighted combination of the results of cubature rules of adjacent degrees.
+Large numbers imply larger weights on lower degree rules.
+A good setting is often 0.2-0.5.
     * `CubaturePruningCutOff=FLOAT` (default: `0.01`)
          Eigenvalues of the covariance matrix of the distribution from which we integrate that are below `FLOAT` times the maximum eigenvalue are "pruned" to zero, in order to increase integration speed.